 The Institute of Registered Case Managers (IRCM) is a not-for-profit organisation whose role will be to safeguard the users of case management services.

 How will we achieve this?

-- Through publishing a public register of people who meet our requirements and commit to practising in line with our standards.
+- through publishing a public register of people who meet our requirements and commit to practising in line with our standards; and

-- By providing a process through which concerns can be reported, and then investigating and taking action where registered case managers don’t meet our standards.
+- by providing a process through which concerns can be reported, and then investigating and taking action where registered case managers do not meet our standards.

 What happens next?

 IRCM is currently in its set-up phase and anticipates opening for registration soon.
 We will be seeking accreditation from the Professional Standards Authority under its accredited register scheme.
 This will validate IRCM’s commitment to high standards and public protection and service users will be able to have confidence when choosing services from someone who is not otherwise regulated for their case management practice.